 The Child Development Institute and Children with Disabilities

 Synopsis: Parents of children who experience a disability play a crucial role in the educational process of their children.
+The Child Development Institute (CDI) provides information to parents based on current research that is practical and comprehensive.

 Main DigestThe Child Development Institute (CDI) provides information to parents based on current research that is practical and comprehensive.